Zayd ibn Haritha al-Kalbi: Military expeditions

 According to Aisha, "The Messenger of Allah did not ever send Zayd ibn Haritha in an army without putting him in command of it, even if he stayed after he appointed him."

-Umm Qirfa Fatima was a leader of the Banu Fazara Arab tribe from Wadi Al-Qura.

-Umm Qirfa as a member of the Banu Fazara.
+Umm Qirfa Fatima was a member of the Banu Fazara.
 She married into the Banu Badr.
 According to Ibn Ishaq and al-Tabari, Umm Qirfa was wealthy.
 She was described as being an old woman with high social status and wife of Malik ibn Hudhayfa ibn Badr al-Fazari.
 After her thirty horsemen were defeated by Zayd ibn Haritha, Muhammad ordered Qirfa or her children to be slaughtered "by putting a rope into her two legs and to two camels and driving them until they rent her in two..."
 Two of her limbs were torn in to two by four camels, her severed head was later paraded all over the streets of Medina.

 But the story is transmitted through weak chains of transmission.

 As for the first narration, which was mentioned by al-Tabari, the sequence of its chain of transmission is as follows: